scipp/scipp/doc/type-erased-prototype.md

     We may have bin edges in more than one dimension, how do we name those variables and distinguish them (think, e.g., of transposing a workspace containing histograms, yielding a bin-edge axis for the "Y" axis)?
     - Is `Variable::BinEdge` actually a reasonable name?
       Should it be `Variable::TofEdge` (and `Variable::TofBin`) instead?
-      This would imply changing variable labes if units are changed, yielding, e.g., `Variable::dSpacingEdge`.
+      This would imply changing variable labels if units are changed, yielding, e.g., `Variable::dSpacingEdge`.
       How would we handle this generically in client code accessing the edges, given that most code will not care whether it is `Tof` or `dSpace` or anything else?
       Would it make sense to support `Variable::Point`, `Variable::BinEdge`, and `Variable::Bin` as aliases for whatever the current unit is, e.g., `Variable::Tof`, `Variable::TofEdge`, and `Variable::TofBin`?